-- 2.1 RA Skidmore Urban Design Ltd. has been requested by Ryman Healthcare Ltd. ("Ryman"), to carry out a landscape and visual effects assessment of the proposal to construct and operate a comprehensive care retirement village ("Proposed Village") at 26 Donald Street and 37 Campbell Street, Karori, Wellington ("Site"). - 2.2 The following assessment is based on: architectural plans prepared by Ryman; landscape concept plans prepared by Sullivan and Wall; and visual simulations prepared by Ryman (referred to as the Resource Consent Drawings and the Assessment Drawings in the AEE).
-Rather than reproducing images contained in this set, this report should be read with reference to the drawing package.
-This report should be read in conjunction with the Urban Design Review report by Clinton Bird Urban Design Ltd, and the Technical Report - Heritage by Dave Pearson Architects submitted with the AEE. - 2.3 In carrying out the assessment, I visited the Site and surrounding environs on the 24th October 2018. - 2.4 I have attended a number of pre-application meetings with Council staff as the Proposed Village has been progressed.
+- 2.1 RA Skidmore Urban Design Ltd. has been requested by Ryman Healthcare Ltd. ("Ryman"), to carry out a landscape and visual effects assessment of the proposal to construct and operate a comprehensive care retirement village ("Proposed Village") at 26 Donald Street and 37 Campbell Street, Karori, Wellington ("Site"). - 2.2 The following assessment is based on: architectural plans prepared by Ryman (including amendments made following the lodgement of the application); landscape concept plans prepared by Sullivan and Wall (including amendments made following the lodgement of the application); and visual simulations prepared by Ryman (including amendments made following the lodgement of the application).
+The various drawing sets are referred to as the Resource Consent Drawings and the Assessment Drawings in the AEE.
+Rather than reproducing images contained in these sets, this report should be read with reference to the drawing package.
+This report should be read in conjunction with the Urban Design Assessment report by McIndoe Urban, and the Technical Report Heritage by Dave Pearson Architects submitted with the AEE,